sinaptia/ruby_llm-evals/README.md

 #### Using the prompt

-Once you've tested and refined your prompt, you can use it in your application code with `PromptExecutor`.
+Once you've tested and refined your prompt, you can use it in your application code.

 ##### Execute prompts by slug